ganidande905/ACM_Epochon_Eites/README.md

-Here’s a refined and detailed version of the CarbonX README file:
-🌍 CarbonX - Your Personal Sustainability Sidekick 🌱
+# 🌍 CarbonX - Your Personal Sustainability Sidekick 🌱
 🚀 Overview

 Welcome to CarbonX, the ultimate app for tracking and reducing your carbon footprint.
 From monitoring your daily activities to building eco-friendly habits, CarbonX helps you make sustainability a part of your lifestyle.
 Together, we can make small changes that lead to a big impact!
-✨ Features
+# ✨ Features
 1. Activity Tracking

 Track and analyze your environmental impact across key areas: